jpadesousa/ETH_Zurich_VSCode_on_Euler/README.md

-# Script to use VSCode on the ETH Zürich Euler cluster
+# VSCode on the ETH Zürich Euler cluster